PostHog/posthog.com/contents/blog/posthog-vs-growthbook.md

 After setting up, PostHog aligns with startups as they scale up.
 It  provides tools like advanced product analytics, [SQL querying](/docs/product-analytics/sql), [CDPs](/docs/cdp), and [data warehousing](/docs/data-warehouse) to combine the tools they need into one.

-Being warehouse native means GrowthBook focuses on later-stage, larger companies than PostHog.
+GrowthBook, on the other hand, focuses only on later-stage, larger companies than PostHog.
 Many of their features, like their analytical A/B testing suite, are great for data teams which also come at a later stage.

 ### 3. Ease of setup